Can You Choose Your Own Workers' Compensation Physician?

 Insurance companies also typically seek access to your medical records, even those that have nothing to do with your workplace injury.
 What they're looking for is a reason to deny your claim for benefits.
 Our firm has successfully fought against these intrusive methods and has won court decisions limiting insurance company access to our clients' medical records.

 If you are injured on the job, you need a workers' compensation lawyer who knows how to get you the medical treatment you need and the wage benefits you deserve.
-Contact us online or call 856-751-7676 to schedule your free consultation at one of four offices.
+Contact us online or call 856-751-7676 to schedule your free consultation at one of five offices.
 And if you can't come to us, we'll come to you.